-When calculating the mass of ice on the outer surfaces of a pipe pile, the area of the upper and the side surfaces shall be determined taking the curvature of the pipe surface in the pile into consideration.
+The mass of ice on the outer surfaces of a pipe pile shall be determined taking into account the curvature of the pipe surface in the pile.
 The ice weight allowance is adopted in accordance with 2.4.

 - 3.11.7 A minimum freeboard at the stern of at least 0,005L shall be maintained in all operating conditions. - 3.11.8 Supply vessels which may be engaged in towing operations as well shall comply with 3.7. - 3.11.9 Supply vessels which may be engaged in operation of lifting the anchors of mobile offshore drilling units as well shall comply with the requirements of $\frac{4.1}{1}$. - 3.11.10 The requirements of the present Chapter are applicable to other types of vessels fit for carrying pipes as deck cargo.